-Rituals are valuable because they are a way to develop a sense of shared joys and positive memories, but perhaps the most important thing a family ritual can provide is the space and time for emotional healing if the family relationships need that time.
+Rituals are valuable because they are a way to develop a sense of shared joys and positive memories.
+The most important thing a family ritual can provide is space and time for emotional healing if the family relationships need that time.
 Good memories help eclipse the upsetting ones.
 Rituals provide a sense of security and can be soothing.

 As a global family what has been your biggest transition?
 Please share so we can all continue to learn.